CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 The following are specific requirements for audit and audit.
 Basically, the Information Security Officer (ISB) is responsible for meeting the requirements.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic Requirements
+### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority:

 #### DER.3.1.A1 Definition of Responsibilities [Institutional Management]

 The institution's management MUST designate an employee who is responsible for planning and initiating audits or revisions.
 It MUST be taken to ensure that no conflicts of interest arise, for.
-For example, if the own department should be checked.
+For example, if the own department is to be checked.
 The person responsible MUST monitor that the results of the audits and revisions are processed.

 #### DER.3.1.A2 Preparation for an audit or revision